rust-lang/rust/src/doc/trpl/README.md

 systems.
 It improves on current languages targeting this space by having a number of compile-time safety checks that produce no runtime overhead, while eliminating all data races.
 Rust also aims to achieve ‘zero-cost abstractions’ even though some of these abstractions feel like those of a high-level language.
 Even then, Rust still allows precise control like a low-level language would.

 [rust]: https://www.rust-lang.org

 “The Rust Programming Language” is split into eight sections.
 This introduction is the first.
 After this:

-* [Getting started][gs] - Set up your computer for Rust development.
+* [Getting started][gs] - Set up our computer for Rust development.
 * [Learn Rust][lr] - Learn Rust programming through small projects.
 * [Effective Rust][er] - Higher-level concepts for writing excellent Rust code.
 * [Syntax and Semantics][ss] - Each bit of Rust, broken down into small chunks.